 As we learned in our last lesson, the Federal Reserve has the ability to influence the economy by increasing or decreasing the supply of money.
-Their primary tool for doing this is by buying and selling Treasuries, a process which is known as “open market operations”.
+In general, how a central bank (the FED in the United States), handles its money supply is called Monetary Policy.

-Money that is held at the Federal Reserve is essentially taken out of circulation.
+The FED takes money out of circulation.
+Cash that is on the FED’s balance sheet is not in circulation (not available for financial activity like lending).
 When the Fed sells Treasuries, the buyer is giving the Fed cash and getting a Treasury Bond.
-The cash which would normally be placed at bank and loaned out is now effectively out of circulation, reducing the supply of money, which makes borrowing money more costly (meaning interest rates go up).
+The cash which would normally be placed at a bank and loaned out is now out of circulation, reducing the supply of money, which makes borrowing money more costly (meaning interest rates go up).

-They create new money which is not currently in circulation, and then use that money to buy Treasury Bonds.
-As the money they are using to buy Treasuries is new money, this increases the supply of money, which makes borrowing less costly (meaning interest rates go down).
+The FED puts money into circulation.
+This is done by using money on its balance sheet to buy Treasury Bonds.
+As the money they are using to buy Treasuries is “new” money, this increases the supply of money available for financial activity, which makes borrowing less costly (meaning interest rates go down).

 To assist with their primary function of lending money, banks will also borrow money from other banks.
 This happens quite frequently, especially on a short term basis in order to cover immediate cash needs.
 Overnight lending between banks is at the very center of the economy, which is why there is a lot of emphasis placed on the level of the Fed Funds Rate.
 When the Fed Funds rate moves higher, the increase reverberates throughout the rest of the economy through higher rates on everything from credit cards to car loans.